 What Causes Dirt On Shower Tiles?

 One of the common questions that homeowners have is what causes dirt on shower tiles.
 Dirt can accumulate on shower tiles due to various factors, such as hard water, soap scum, mold, mildew, and dust.
-These factors can make the tiles look dull, discolored, and unhygienic.
+These factors can make the tiles look dull, discolored, and unclean.
 Here is a brief explanation of each factor and how it affects the shower tiles.

 Preparing for Easy Cleaning